jairomer/heuristic_search_assignment/README.md

 chmod +x bus-routing
 ./bus-routing <param.probl> [<heuristic>]
 ```
-Checkout the project report to learn about available heuristics.
+Read the included report to learn about the heuristics.

 **Systematic Approach: Test every case, with every possible heuristic combination.**
 This will systematically execute the implementation with all available examples, and with all available heuristics.